richardwaters9049/street-group/README.md

 -   My project uses bun but npm should still work fine.

+Once the project is up and running you can create a dummy admin using the register page.
+You can then log in using the dummy admin credentials.

+Example: username: admin
+email: admin@admin.com
+password: (This must be at least 8 characters long.)

 ## Dependencies

 -   **Laravel Breeze**: Provides simple authentication scaffolding.